-Victim-Offender Dialogue (VOD) is a cautious, usually lengthy process of preparation leading toward the possibility of a face-to-face meeting between a crime victim/survivor and the offender who committed the crime.
+Victim-Offender Dialogue (VOD) is a cautious process of preparation leading toward the possibility of a face-to-face meeting between a crime victim/survivor and the offender who committed the crime.
 The program was created in response to recurring requests from victims to talk directly with the offenders who had harmed them.
-It was designed to be a safe way for victims and offenders to prepare for and have such a meeting.
-VOD is victim-initiated, victim-driven, and offender-sensitive.
-(Click here for VOD flyer.)
+It is designed to be a safe way for victims and offenders to prepare for and have such a meeting.

-Requests from direct victims of domestic violence and victims not yet age 18 are not currently being accepted.
+- Requests from victims not yet age 18 are not currently being accepted.

-An offender may choose to participate or not to participate and will be neither rewarded nor punished for the decision.
+- An offender may choose to participate or not to participate and will be neither be rewarded nor punished for the decision.